-Cheyenne’s auto insurance costs are the fourth cheapest in Wyoming at $978 per annum.
+Cheyenne’s auto insurance costs are the second most expensive in Wyoming at $1,313 per annum.
 As the county seat of Laramie County, Cheyenne is located in the very southeast corner of Wyoming.
 It is the most populated city in the state with around 60,000 residents, and with 25 square miles of land, is the fourth most densely populated city in the Cowboy State.
 It has several landmarks designated as National Historic Landmarks, including Fort Yellowstone and the Wyoming State Capitol.

 To determine which were the best car insurance companies in Wyoming, we gathered data from the state's Department of Insurance to compile a consumer complaint index.
 The complaint ratio compares a company's share of complaints to its share of premiums (that is - its auto insurance business) underwritten in Wyoming.
 Here are the rankings: the better a company is, the lower its index, while the higher its index number is, the worse it is from a complaint perspective.
 An average company has an index number of 1.

 |Wyoming Auto Insurance Company||# of Closed Complaints||Direct Premium Written ($MM)||Complaint Index|

 |Farmers / Fire Insurance Exchange||9||29.59||1.481|

 |Safeco Insurance Company of America||6||16.75||1.745|

 Our inference is that a smaller share of complaints versus a larger share of business means the company's doing comparatively better than an average company - a better measure than just focusing on the number of complaints.
 We've also aggregated smaller underwriting affiliates under the major marketing group that each company quotes business under.
 Based on this available set of data, Progressive, State Farm, and Mountain West Farm Bureau ranked as the best companies to insure Wyoming drivers' vehicles with.